AdrianOsborne/Rocksmith-CDLC-Collection/README.md

 ## Credit

-This program utilizes the Rocksmith Custom DLC Collection hosted on the Internet Archive by Deus Deceptor.
+This program utilises the Rocksmith Custom DLC Collection hosted on the Internet Archive by Deus Deceptor.
 You can visit their profile [here](https://archive.org/details/@deusdeceptor).

 ## License